-The Audit Committee of the Board of Directors comprises Robert L. Bailey, Steven J. Gomo and Mary Pat McCarthy.
-Mr. Gomo is the Chairman of the Audit Committee.
+The Audit Committee of the Board of Directors comprises Steven J. Gomo, Mary Pat McCarthy, and Lynn A. Dugle.
+Ms. McCarthy is the Chair of the Audit Committee.

 The purpose of the Audit Committee of the Board of Directors (the “Board”) of Micron Technology, Inc. (the “Company”) shall be to:

 1.01 Oversight and Monitoring.
-Assist the Board in overseeing and monitoring (a) the integrity of the Company’s financial statements, (b) the Company’s compliance with legal and regulatory requirements, (c) the independent auditor’s qualifications and independence, and (d) the performance of the Company’s internal audit function and of its independent auditors; and
+Assist the Board in overseeing and monitoring (a) the integrity of the Company’s financial statements including the accounting and financial reporting processes and audits of the financial statements, (b) the Company’s compliance with legal and regulatory requirements, (c) the independent auditor’s qualifications and independence, and (d) the performance of the Company’s internal audit function and of its independent auditors; and

 1.02 Reporting.
 Prepare the report required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement.